Naamloos/attacker-endpoints/README.md

 My personal resume site frequently experiences scans from various bots, which I find to be interesting data.
 You might find this information useful as well.
 Feel free to use it to set up a catch-all on your server to thwart these bots.

 This list is updated twice daily via a GitHub action, based on data collected from naamloos.dev through a catch-all endpoint.

-While I strive to filter out valid endpoints, some false positives may still slip through.
+> [!CAUTION]
+> I have stopped filtering endpoints, as the list has become way too big.
+There may be some false positives and domain-specific (naamloos.dev) that slip through now.

 ## Format